 Repeat this resampling and calculation enough times, we can obtain the approximate null distribution of this test statistic.
 Compare this null distribution with the test statistic calculated with original data, we have a significance test for the comparison between redshift bins.
 3.3 Continuous redshift approach The discrete bin approach is not very satisfactory for several reasons.
 First, as is shown in Table 3 over one thousand galaxies in each field are not mapped to any bin.
 In other words, at least one third of our data are not utilized in the discrete bin comparison.
 Second, the comparison does not extrapolate to redshift ranges outside the redshift bins.
 We will not be able to make general statements about the change in feature statistics as a function of redshift.
 Third, no information can be obtained about the trend of feature statistics within the range of a redshift bin.
 However, these local trends could be interesting for astronomers, since the redshift bins are wide in terms of cosmic time (usually ranging billions of years).
 Therefore, we would want to estimate the distribution of morphological statistics over a wide continuous redshift range.
 For a galaxy with photometric redshift measurements, we identify the mode of its redshift probability distribution and treat that its redshift value.
 We can then use regression methods to obtain conditional distribution of feature statistics over a continuous redshift range.
 We describe our method of identifying significant modes in 3.3.1.
 The correct set of feature statistics to use in this approach is not obvious as in 3.2, since we are trying to retain all galaxies in the analysis, including the thousands of them which do not correspond to any specific filter band.
 One natural way to think is to weigh different feature statistics taken in different filters with probability of being in the corresponding redshift bins.
 We outline the method in 3.3.2.
 3.3.1 Finding modes for photometric redshifts As a starting point, we ignore the uncertainty in photometric redshift Z. Instead, we use the most significant mode in each galaxy's redshift probability distribution as its real redshift value, i.e. consider $z_i^ = \arg\max_z f{Z_i}(z)$.
-Then the data can be considered as (z^,Y) pairs, and the distribution can be estimated using standard nonparametric regression methods.
-The distribution function for the redshift is not very reliable for values away from the mode.
-So this method would be the one we focus most of our attention on.
-We will pay attention to the galaxies with apparent multi-modal pattern.
+Then the data can be considered as (z^, Y) pairs, where Y represents the feature statistics of the galaxy.
+The change in conditional distribution of feature statistics Y can be estimated using standard nonparametric regression methods.
+We pay special attention to the mode because the estimated distribution function for redshift is less reliable at other points.
 Given the probability density functions for photometric redshift recovered in 3.1, we proceed to identify nontrivial modes of each distribution following the steps as described below.
-Noise is present of noise in the density function, leading to lots of spurious peaks in density function.
-So we first smooth the density function by convolving it with a normal kernel and then identify the modes using derivative conditions.
-1. We convolve the estimated density function for redshift Z, $f_Z(z)$, with the density function of distribution $N(0,0.05^2)$ to get smoothed density function of redshift $\widetilde{f}Z(z)$: $$\widetilde{f}Z(z) = \int_0^{10} f_Z(t)\phi(z-t)dt$$ where $$\phi(x) = \frac{1}{\sqrt{2\pi}\sigma} \exp(-\frac{x^2}{2\sigma^2})$$ .
+Presence of noise in redshift measurement leads to lots of spurious peaks in density function.
+So we first smooth the density function and then identify the modes by following the steps given below.
+1. We convolve the estimated density function for redshift Z, $f_Z(z)$, with the density function of distribution $N(0,0.05^2)$ to get smoothed density function of redshift $\widetilde{f}Z(z)$: $$\widetilde{f}Z(z) = \int_0^{10} f_Z(t) \phi(z-t) dt$$ where $$\phi(x) = \frac{1}{\sqrt{2\pi}\sigma} \exp(-\frac{x^2}{2\sigma^2})$$ .